Excel Business Solutions

 Data Cleansing

-Data integration is the problem of combining data residing at different sources and providing the user with a unified view of these data.
-This important problem emerges in a variety of situations both commercial (when two similar companies need to merge their databases) and scientific (combining research results from different bioinformatics repositories).
+Data integration is the process of combining data residing at different sources and providing the user with a unified view of these data.
+This process emerges in a variety of situations both commercial (when two similar companies need to merge their databases) and scientific (combining research results from different bioinformatics repositories).
 Data integration appears with increasing frequency as the volume and the need to share existing data explodes.
 It has been the focus of extensive theoretical work and numerous open problems remain to be solved.
-In practice, data integration is frequently called Enterprise Information Integration.
+In management practice, data integration is frequently called Enterprise Information Integration.